Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_recover_fine_dmag** [ Type: *float* ]

 	Fine step size for magnitude change when adjusting injected star magnitude.
 This is used once an approximate limiting magnitude is found.
-This value sets the percision on the limiting magnitude.
+This value sets the precision on the limiting magnitude.